 There are paper types to suit all design budgets.
 Thinner paper still retains business-card quality and is a cost-effective way of printing many cards.
 However, if you’re looking to impress recipients with a premium-feel card, it might be worth choosing a thicker design.

 Business card idea: Printing on triple layer paper gives your card a more luxurious feel.
 This is ideal if you’re operating in an industry where quality is of high importance.
+Otherwise, you could benefit from ordering cheaper business cards.

 Alongside the type of paper you select, the pattern or texture can be specifically designed to accentuate your business card.
 At Solopress, we offer 12 different textures: